Educating with Extension Newsletters

 Each month, the Extension Service publishes a newsletter about its exciting programs and events both past and upcoming.
 See what we are doing and how you can become involved.

-For more about Sargassum and events and programs of the Extension Service, check out the August 2018 newsletter.
+To read the article, and find events and programs of the Extension Service, check out the June 2019 Newsletter!

 If you, or someone you know, would like to begin receiving these newsletters, please contact Liz Yongue, at firstname.lastname@example.org or (305) 292-4501.

 Extension Services is an Equal Opportunity Institution.
 UF/IFAS Extension, University of Florida, Institute of Food and Agricultural Sciences, Nick T. Place, dean for UF/IFAS Extension.
 Single copies of UF/IFAS Extension publications (excluding 4-H and youth publications) are available free to Florida residents from county UF/IFAS Extension offices.